Marie C Fields/Shutterstock

 Cooking Thanksgiving dinner can be very stressful, and there’s a lot that goes into planning the perfect meal.
 While it’s a good idea to get an early start on prepping your delicious homemade Thanksgiving dishes, with so much to do, you’ll likely still be short on time.
 To save yourself some time and headache, here are some dishes you should just buy ready-made from the grocery store.

-Between peeling and cutting up the apples, mixing them with spices, whipping up the two crusts and making sure you bake it correctly, making an apple pie from scratch can be very time-consuming.
+No holiday is complete without some scrumptious homemade pie, but if you're in a pinch, making an apple pie from scratch can be very time-consuming.
+Between peeling and cutting up the apples, mixing them with spices, whipping up the two crusts and making sure you bake it correctly, you've spent the better part of an afternoon baking.
 Consider buying a pie instead, perhaps from one of the best apple pie bakeries in America.

 Corn is an afterthought on the Thanksgiving table, but we can’t imagine this holiday without it.
-To make things as easy as possible, buy a microwavable bag that already has butter in it.
+Skip the corn pudding and just buy a microwavable bag that already has butter in it.

-Homemade cornbread actually has quite a few ingredients.
+Homemade cornbread actually has quite a few ingredients, and you may not always have the essential ingredient, cornmeal, on hand.
 Buying a cornbread mix is a great shortcut and will save you money and time.

 Most people prefer the canned stuff anyway, so you might as well lean into it.
-Save the fresh cranberries for your cocktails.
+Save the fresh cranberries for other cranberry recipes this holiday season.

 You already chop enough vegetables for your turkey, stuffing and mashed potatoes.
 Save yourself the pain of doing even more by buying a crudité platter from the store.
 It even comes with dip for the ultimate easy appetizer.